mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 We now have a very basic starter project.
 We’ve written some scripts that allow us to simply type the command `npm start` to run a server, watch for changes, compile Sass to CSS and reload the page.

 We could now go ahead and install some packages and write scripts to automate some of our other tasks, such as optimising images, creating SVG sprites and building JS.
 [This CSS Tricks article](https://css-tricks.com/why-npm-scripts/) has a great rundown of a few more scripts you might like to add, as well as a [starter repository](https://github.com/damonbauer/npm-build-boilerplate).
+(Be aware, one or two of the packages included in the example have since been deprecated.
+You may need to search NPM for substitutes.)

 We might also want to bundle and transpile our JS.
 We could end up writing many more scripts and installing plenty more dependencies!
 But to do some of the heavy lifting, we could instead use [Parcel](https://parceljs.org/).

 ## Module bundling with Parcel